Why Gua Sha Is Such a Powerful Treatment

 It supports lymphatic movement

+The key however is gentleness.
 More pressure doesn’t mean better results.
 In fact, when working with the lymphatic system, lighter, slower movements are often far more effective than aggressive ones.
 The aim isn’t to force, flush or “detox” the skin, but to support natural movement and reduce the feeling of stagnation.

 The power of gua sha isn’t only in what it can do for the skin.
 It’s also about how it makes you feel.